Skip to main content

 Tracking your credit score using Chase Credit Journey

-Paying for your subscriptions and utilities is a great step towards lifting your credit score.
-But how do you know that the hard work you're putting now is paying off?
+Paying for your subscriptions and utilities can be a step towards lifting your credit score.
+But how do you know that the hard work you're putting in now is paying off?

 When you enroll in Chase Credit Journey, a free online tool, you can see how your score tracks over time.
 You can also get a personalized plan to improve your credit score over the course of 3, 6, 9 or 12 months.
 If you're looking to continue to increase your score, improve your financial savvy and learn how to achieve your credit score goals, enroll in Credit Journey® today.